Biggest Drinkers: New England States Rank at the Top and Bottom in America

-So exactly how much beer do we drink in this country, and how much of the guzzling or sipping comes out of New Hampshire and Maine?
+So exactly how much beer do we drink in this country, and how much of the guzzling or sipping comes out of New England?

-First of all, here's the average amount of beer we drink each year in America broken down for you, according to BeerInfo.com.
+First of all, here's the average amount of beer we drink each year in America, according to BeerInfo.com.
 By the way, the results include those 21 years and older, so yes, you know where I'm going with this: the actual numbers are probably more, considering underage drinking with fake IDs, private parties, etc. But I digress.

 You and I drink around 28 gallons annually.
 That is cracking me up, because it sounds insane.
 I personally rarely drink beer, while I'm sure there are others who drink so much more than 28.2 gallons a year.
 Taking this a bit further, that's about 10 ounces of beer each day, or roughly one six pack each week per person.